hbctraining/scRNA-seq/lessons/SC_quality_control_analysis.md

         seurat_data <- Read10X(data.dir = paste0("data/", file))
 ```

-Finally, we can create the Seurat object by using the `CreateSeuratObject()` function, adding in the argument `project`, where we can specify to add the sample name into the `orig.identity` slot of the metadata.
+Finally, we can create the Seurat object by using the `CreateSeuratObject()` function, adding in the argument `project`, where we can add the sample name into the `orig.ident` slot of the metadata.

-The last command specified assigns to Seurat object created (`seurat_obj`) to a variable called by the sample name (`sample`).
-We need to assign it a new name because we would overwrite our `seurat_obj` every time we go through the commands with a new sample input.
+The last command assigns the Seurat object created (`seurat_obj`) to a variable called by the sample name (`sample`).
+We need to assign it to a variable with a new name because we would overwrite our `seurat_obj` every time we go through the commands with a new sample input.

 ```r
 for (file in c("ctrl_raw_feature_bc_matrix", "stim_raw_feature_bc_matrix")){